moiseevigor/moiseevigor.github.io/_posts/2026-07-04-cosmic-web-two-models.md

-1. **Does the rule help?** Yes — against full simulation truth from identical starting conditions, it beats both plain Zel'dovich and the classical "stick at walls" model (adhesion, 1989), most clearly right at the web.
+1. **Does the rule help?** Yes — against full simulation truth from identical starting conditions, it beats both plain Zel'dovich and the isotropic "stick at walls" proxy we built for comparison (inspired by, but much cruder than, the 1989 adhesion model — true adhesion solves a Burgers equation and is <em>not</em> beaten here; Appendix B1), most clearly right at the web.
 The one tuning knob was deliberately set to favour the *competitor*, so the win is conservative.
 2. **Is the remaining error the rule's fault, or its steering's?** The rule needs to know each filament's direction, and must estimate it